uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 * Students are expected to have their own computers for after-class exercises and assignments.

-* The programming language used in this course is **Python** of version 3.
+* The programming language used in this course is **Python** of version 3.11.5.

 	Students are responsible for installing the programming environment on their own computers.
-It is recommended to install Python and relevant modules via [Anaconda Distribution](https://www.anaconda.com/distribution/).
+It is recommended to install Python and relevant modules via [Anaconda Distribution](https://www.anaconda.com/download).

-*  Git software and [Github](https://github.com) account for assignment deployment and submission
+*  Git software and [GitHub](https://github.com) account for assignment deployment and submission

 	Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) that records changes to a file or set of files over time.
-For Mac users, as the git software is built in the macOS nothing needs to be done.
+For Mac or Linux users, as the git software is built in the OS nothing needs to be done.
 For Windows users, the binary installer can be downloaded from [Git](https://git-scm.com/download/win) for installation.
 While both 32- and 64-bit versions are available for downloading, Windows systems of contemporary versions should fully support the latter.

-	Students are required to register a free Github account at [https://github.com](https://github.com), where exercises and assignments will be submitted for grading during the course.
+	Students are required to register a free GitHub account at [https://github.com](https://github.com), where exercises and assignments will be ministered for this course.

 	All Github repositories associated with assignments of this course will be stored on [the course Github account](https://github.com/uiuc-ling-cl) **until the same course is offered again next year**, by when all the repositories from the previous year will be deleted.
-Therefore, if needed, it is students' responsibility for keeping a copy of their own repositories before they are removed.
+Therefore, if needed, it is the student's responsibility to keep a copy of their own repositories before they are removed.